elsewhencode/project-guidelines/README-ir.md

 - Don't use basic authentication unless over a secure connection (HTTPS).
 Authentication tokens must not be transmitted in the URL: `GET /users/123?token=asdf....`

-  _Why:_
+  _چرا:_

-  > Because Token, or user ID and password are passed over the network as clear text (it is base64 encoded, but base64 is a reversible encoding), the basic authentication scheme is not secure. [read more...](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication)
+  > Because Token, or user ID and password are passed over the network as clear text (it is base64 encoded, but base64 is a reversible encoding), the basic authentication scheme is not secure. [توضیحات بیشتر ...](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication)

 - Tokens must be transmitted using the Authorization header on every request: `Authorization: Bearer xxxxxx, Extra yyyyy`.